Saikat-RMSTU/LifeExpectancyPrediction_with_ML/README.md

 ## **Detailed Project Workflow**

 ### **Data Preprocessing**

+Ensuring clean and structured data is crucial for accurate predictions.
+The preprocessing steps include:
-- **Column Name Normalization**: Simplified column names by converting them to lowercase and replacing spaces with underscores.
+- **Column Name Normalization:** Standardizing column names by converting them to lowercase and replacing spaces with underscores.
-- **Handling Missing Values**:
+- **Handling Missing Values:**
-  - Imputed missing values for numeric features using median imputation.
+  - Numerical features were imputed using median values to preserve data integrity.
-  - Dropped unreliable columns such as Hepatitis B due to high missing values and suspected bias.
+  - Features with excessive missing values (e.g., Hepatitis B immunization) were dropped due to potential bias.
-- **Categorical Encoding**:
+- **Categorical Encoding:**
-  - Transformed `country` and `status` columns using `LabelEncoder`.
+  - Encoded categorical variables such as `country` and `status` using `LabelEncoder`.
-- **Feature Scaling**:
+- **Feature Scaling:**
-  - Scaled numeric features using `MinMaxScaler` to standardize the range for consistent model performance.
+  - Applied `MinMaxScaler` to ensure consistent feature scaling and improve model performance.

 ### **Exploratory Data Analysis (EDA)**

-- Analyzed the distributions of key numeric variables using histograms.
+A thorough EDA was conducted to understand feature distributions and relationships:
+- **Distribution Analysis:** Histograms and boxplots were used to examine data distribution and detect outliers.
-- Visualized pairwise relationships among features using pairplots (e.g., life expectancy vs. HIV/AIDS prevalence, BMI, and GDP).
+- **Pairwise Relationships:** Scatter plots and pairplots were generated to identify interactions between features, such as life expectancy vs. GDP or HIV/AIDS prevalence.
-- Generated a correlation heatmap to uncover strong relationships, such as:
+- **Correlation Heatmap:** A correlation matrix was plotted to assess relationships between variables:
-  - Negative correlation between adult mortality and life expectancy.
+- **Negative Correlation:** Adult mortality and HIV/AIDS prevalence were found to be negatively correlated with life expectancy.
-  - Positive correlation between income composition of resources, schooling, and life expectancy.
+- **Positive Correlation:** Schooling years, GDP, and income composition index showed strong positive correlations with life expectancy.

 ### **Feature Engineering**
 - Engineered a derived feature: `bmi_to_hiv_ratio` for better representation of the relationship between BMI and HIV/AIDS prevalence.